AnikaCT/NZSP/README.md

 #Original:
 uhirel <- which(GGBS5 > hirel.thresh & upper.tri(GGBS5), arr.ind = TRUE)
 #Modified:
-uhirel <- which(GGBS5 > -5 & upper.tri(GGBS5), arr.ind = TRUE)
+uhirel <- which(GGBS5 > -5 & upper.tri(GGBS5), arr.ind = TRUE) #Used arbitrarily low number so that all would meet the threshold
 ```
 ## Allelic depth filter
-Allelic depth filter of 8 was applied to the VCF (GHW05.vcf) produced by KGD
+Allelic depth filter of 8 was applied to the VCF (GHW05.vcf) produced by KGD using [BCFtools](https://github.com/samtools/bcftools)
 ```
 module load BCFtools
 bgzip GHW05.vcf
 bcftools index GHW05.vcf.gz
-bcftools filter -S . -i 'FMT/AD[*:*]>7' -O v -o GHW05depth8.vcf GHW05full.vcf.gz #Genotypes are only included if at least one of the AD fields is greater than 7 (depth of 8)
+bcftools filter -S . -i 'FMT/AD[*:*]>7' -O v -o GHW05depth8.vcf GHW05full.vcf.gz #Genotypes are only included if an AD field is greater than 7 (depth of 8)
 ```
 ## Filtering with Plink in R
 Files were filtered using Plink commands in R
 ### Preparing VCF file for Plink
-Currently, each SNP is given its own chromosome.
-This will clean up the sample names and make all SNPs on chromosome 1.
+Currently, each SNP has been given its own chromosome.
+This will clean up the sample names and put all SNPs on chromosome 1 so that the VCF works smoothly in Plink later on.
 ```
-sed -i 's/_merged_2_0_X4//g' GHW05.vcf  #Tidy up the sample names head -n 15 GHW05.vcf > GHW05head.vcf #Take just the header
+sed -i 's/_merged_2_0_X4//g' GHW05depth8.vcf  #Tidy up the sample names head -n 15 GHW05depth8.vcf > GHW05head.vcf #Take just the header
-awk 'BEGIN {OFS="\t"}; NR>22 {$1=1; print}' GHW05.vcf > GHW05edit.vcf #Replace all first column chrosome values with 1 and add tab spaces, also removes header cat GHW05head.vcf GHW05edit.vcf > GHW05full.vcf #append files together to create the full, cleaned up VCF file
+awk 'BEGIN {OFS="\t"}; NR>15 {$1=1; print}' GHW05.vcf > GHW05edit.vcf #Replace all first column chrosome values with 1 and add tab spaces, also removes the header cat GHW05head.vcf GHW05edit.vcf > GHW05full.vcf #append files together to create the full, cleaned up VCF file
 ```
 ### Applying SNP and sample missingness filters